 In case of problems with operational security, IGCC operational members may support each other by reducing their participation upon request.
 Each IGCC operational member notifies other IGCC operational members about planned or unplanned temporary reductions or suspensions of its participation in IGCC.

 In general, an affected TSO (including non-IGCC members) can request a temporary reduction or suspension of participation of any IGCC operational member.
-Each affected TSO has to use the IGCC standardised procedure in order to request such a reduction or suspension: this is usually set as well in the system operation agreements between concerned IGCC member(s) and the affected TSO.
+Each affected TSO has to use the IGCC standardised procedure in order to request such a reduction or suspension: this is usually set as well in the system operation agreements between concerned an IGCC member(s) and the affected TSO.
 Therefore, at least the following information shall be required by the IGCC member from the affected TSO to keep consistency and simplicity in case of finding the information:

 - brief description of reason(s) for the reduction or suspension;